robertfmurdock/team-solar-system/Proposal.md

 The Big Idea
 ============

-To create stable teams with predictable rotation of new team members in and out.
+To create stable, fluid teams.

 By "stable", we mean teams that will

 - Survive the end of a project
 - Have a plurality of old team members when new team members are added

+By "fluid", we mean teams that have

+- periodically will add new team members to grow the size of the team
+- predictable swapping of an existing team member for a new one, where the existing team member moves to another team

 By "predictable", we mean rotation that